kimyen/klog/Sweaters/XVNeckWaveWool.md

 ### Join on the Front
 14. Co the pieces together with the half left on #7.
 The 2 pieces will overlap in the middle.

+### Mid Length Sleeves
+15. Pick up 60 stitches from the armhole
+16. Knit in stockinette stitch for 35 rows
+17. Next row (36) decrease to 32 stitches
+18. Knit in 2x2 rib stitch to row 55
+19. Cast off
+20. Repeat #15 - #19 for the second sleeve